Woolly mammoth: Relationship with humans

 Modern humans coexisted with woolly mammoths during the Upper Palaeolithic period when humans entered Europe from Africa between 30,000 and 40,000 years ago.
-Before this, Neanderthals had coexisted with mammoths during the Middle Palaeolithic and already used mammoth bones for tool-making and building materials.
+Before this, Neanderthals had coexisted with mammoths during the Middle Palaeolithic (as evidenced by sites such as La Cotte de St Brelade in the Channel Islands, dating to 200,000 years ago), and already used mammoth bones for tool-making and building materials.
 Woolly mammoths were very important to ice age humans, and human survival may have depended on the mammoth in some areas.
 Evidence for such coexistence was not recognised until the 19th century.
 William Buckland published his discovery of the Red Lady of Paviland skeleton in 1823, which was found in a cave alongside woolly mammoth bones, but he mistakenly denied that these were contemporaries.
 In 1864, Édouard Lartet found an engraving of a woolly mammoth on a piece of mammoth ivory in the Abri de la Madeleine cave in Dordogne, France.
 The engraving was the first widely accepted evidence for the coexistence of humans with prehistoric extinct animals and is the first contemporary depiction of such a creature known to modern science.